jeremy9959/Math-Python/docs/index.md

 2. [vscode](https://code.visualstudio.com) This is an "IDE" (integrated development environment).
 It's like the ultimate text editor.
 It provides a huge collection of tools for writing code and is useful for writing LaTeX and pretty much anything else.

+An  alternative to installing software on your computer is to use a cloud resource.
+There are a number of these available, but the most straightforward is [google colab](http://colab.research.google.com).
+You will need a google account to use this.
+The advantage of using this is that we don't have to mess with loading packages and you have easy access to a basic gpu for deep learning applications.
+The disadvantage is that you give up a lot of control, you need internet access and you don't have the full suite of capabilities of vscode.